howeller/gulp-animate-workflow/README.md

 ```
 Each banner should go inside a folder named with it's RedTrax name.
 For example `banner_300x250` will get renamed with your RedTrax banner name.
 Add as many banner folders as you need.
 Everything inside `banners` will get processed in the task.

-Anything you wish to have packaged in the `_source.zip` should be placed inside the `/global`
+Anything you wish to have packaged in the `_source.zip` (such as Animate templates, fonts, ect) should be placed inside the `/global`

 ## Tasks